gnprice/zulip-mobile/docs/howto/debugging.md

 By default, we enable `redux-logger` just when using the Chrome Developer Tools, as described [above](#chrome-devtools).
-To use it, open those or edit `src/storage/reduxLogging.js` to enable it.
+To use it, open those (if you're on iOS, where they're available because we don't use Hermes) or edit `src/storage/reduxLogging.js` to enable it.

 To control what's shown, edit the call to `createLogger` in `src/storage/reduxLogging.js`: